DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 had joined the Volkskrant building in that DIY atmosphere, so some had measured their space themselves.
 I then had to arrange meetings and measuring sessions with them to see if our numbers matched’.

+<div class="streams"><hr class="streams" />There was this little office behind the reception that everyone from Urban Resort and Kaos Projects worked at.
+That room was packed all the time.
+There was an enormous vibe going on.<hr class="streams" /></div>

 Even with the difficulty of this task aside, his first impressions of the overall Volkskrant building project were quite overwhelming.
 Bas: